RakhithJK/spyder-ide-spyder-wiki/Beta-version-changelog.md

 * Allow to scroll past the end of the file.
 This can be activated in
   `Preferences > Editor > Display > Scroll past the end`.
+* Comment lines taking into account code indentation and pep8.

 #### Variable Explorer